AnderGray/Hvolume-Matlab/README.md

 # Hvolume

-Calculates the H-volume (generalised volume) of an n-box in a space with some measure H. Usefull in probability theory, the H-volume computes the mass within some n-box from a multivartiate cdf H.
+Calculates the *H-volume* (generalised volume) of an *n-box* in a space with some measure *H*.
+Usefull in probability theory, the *H*-volume computes the mass within some *n*-box from a multivartiate cdf *H*.

-An n-box J is a hyper-rectangle made from the carteesian product of n intervals:
+An n-box *J* is a hyper-rectangle made from the carteesian product of n intervals:

 ![Image of Yaktocat](https://github.com/AnderGray/Hvolume/blob/master/images/Box.png)